thx8411/javamelody-prometheus-exporter/tests/USE_CASES.md

 ## Introduction

-To be production readme, this application must be fully tested.
+To be production ready, this application must be fully tested.
 At this time, tests still are manual.

 ## YML file